StevenPTurner/MedTracker/README.md

   - [x] Reset password
   - [x] Improve UX (Add toasts to inform the user of actions)
   - [x] Re-design and implement statistics functionality
-  - [x] Impliment a Factory Pattern
+  - [x] Implement a Factory Pattern
   - [ ] Add 24 hours to Alarm in TakeDoseActivity
+  - [ ] Add 24 hours to Alarm s not taken
-  - [ ] Re-impliment map fragment due to crashing
+  - [ ] Re-implement map fragment due to crashing
-  - [ ] Look at small bugs in alarm system concerning negative times

 ## Refactoring & Commenting

 ### Fragments
-  - [x] Statistics
   - [ ] Record List
   - [ ] About Fragment
   - [ ] Nearest Pharmacy